 This version presents the last milestone before version 2.0.
 Besides various bugfixes, most notably following new features are added:

-A new version is under development by
+TcT is currently under development by

-, Andreas Kochesser, Michael Schaper and Maria Schett.
+Michael Schaper and Maria Schett.